 Will you return to “traditional” practice?
 If not, how do you foresee your role within the profession of architecture?

 Ask me in a couple weeks and it will probably change.
 I do not see myself going back to traditional practice.
 I have not worked in a design firm since 2007, so I am an old, useless tool in that respect.
-I’ve never even used Revit!
+I’ve never have even used Revit!

 I left working in architecture so I could explore using the camera as a way to have a conversation about architecture with a broader audience.
-A lot of film work that our production company, Arbuckle Industries does is for architects by architects, but I am interested in using film as a medium to start engaging more people outside the design community.
-We need more people talking about the built environment for anyone to start really caring how it actually affects them.
+A lot of film work our production company, Arbuckle Industries does is for architects by architects, but I am interested in using film as a medium to start engaging more people outside the design community.
+We need more people talking about the built environment for anyone to start really caring how it actually effects them.

 What’s next?
 Any future architecturally related films in the sketchbook for us to look forward to?